In this blog, we are going to discuss the marketing mix of Sony, covering all its strategies. Let’s start by understanding the company first.

 In the company’s 2019 fiscal year, Sony Corporation spent 3.31 billion US dollars on advertising.
 Sony India spent Rs.200 crores in the 2019 fiscal year on advertising and promotion out of which Rs.60 crores were spent only on digital imaging products.

-Through newspapers like TOI, it has advertised a wide range of products to their customers.
-Sony also uses sales promotion strategies such as giving free samples, discounts, coupons, scratch cards, early bird prizes.
+Through newspapers like TOI, it has advertised a wide range of products to its customers.
+Sony also uses sales promotion strategies such as giving free samples, discounts, coupons, scratch cards, and early bird prizes.

-It uses Social media extensively for marketing strategy and its promotion.
+It uses Social media extensively for marketing strategy and promotion.
 They also use many celebrities to promote their products.
 Mahendra Singh Dhoni and Kareena Kapoor have been seen endorsing their products.
+Earlier, the brand also featured Bollywood Actress Deepika Padukone in their advertisements.

 5. Process Strategy of Sony